 A user shall be able to ask the software to randomly generate input.

-A user shall be able to test the algorithm through several sets of legal inputs to see if it can work correctly.
+A user shall be able to test an algorithm through several sets of legal inputs to see if it can work correctly.

 A user shall be able to see explanations of sorting algorithms’ correctness.